CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g27/QuestionService/README.md

 ## `.env` File

 `.env` is _git ignored_ by default, but there exists a `.env.sample` you can use to copy into your actual `.env file`.
-Replacing Variables that you see appropriate
+Replace variables as you see appropriate

 Here are the variables below and their explanations

 ```
+ENV: `development` for local usage/dev, `production` for production use
 DB_HOST: Host of the DB. `localhost` by default in local dev
 DB_PORT: DB Connection Port. `27017` by default
 DB_NAME: DB Name we are connecting to.
 QuestionDB by default
 DB_USER: DB Username credentials.
 Empty by default (for local dev)
 DB_PASSWORD: DB Password credentials.
 Empty by default (for local dev)

+ATLAS_PASSWORD: MongoDB Atlas Password

 MONGODB_USER: Docker Compose MongoDB Username Credential
 MONGODB_PASSWORD: Docker Compose MongoDB Password